perfsonar/psconfig-web/README.md

     ```javascript
     exports.email_confirmation = {
         subject: 'Meshconfign Account Confirmation',
-        from: 'hayashis@iu.edu',  //most mail server will reject if this is not eplyable address
+        from: 'user@domain.tld',  //most mail server will reject if this is not replyable address
     };

     ```